airyhq/bazel-tools/README.md

 **Parameters:**

 - `name`    Unique name of the rule.
-Will also be used as the js module name so that you can import it like so `import {someFunction} from 'mylib'`.
+This will also be used as the js module name so that you can import it like so `import {someFunction} from 'mylib'`.
 - `srcs`    (optional) Your components source files.
 By default we glob all `.ts` and `.tsx` files.
 - `deps`    (optional) Node module dependencies required to compile the library.